ARM-software/acle/main/acle.md

 ## Attribute syntax

+This section describes ACLE features that use GNU-style attributes.
 The general rules for attribute syntax are described in the GCC documentation <https://gcc.gnu.org/onlinedocs/gcc/extensions-to-the-c-language-family/attribute-syntax.html>.
 Briefly, for this declaration: